 A game consists of three parts, i. e. the first half, a half-time break, and the second half.
 Each half is 10 minutes counted from the initial kick-off.
-The clock stops during stoppages of play1 (such as kick-offs after goals).
+The clock stops during stoppages of play (such as ready and set state after goals).
 The extra time over ten minutes total is referred to as "lost time".
-The half-time break is also ten minutes, during this time both teams may change robots, change programs, or anything else that can be done within the time allotted.
-In the preliminaries a game can finish in a draw as no penalty shoot-out will follow.
-In the finals or in the intermediate round a game that ends in a draw will be followed by a penalty shoot-out (see Section 3.9).
+The half-time break is also ten minutes - during this time both teams may change robots, change programs, or do anything else that can be done within the time allotted.
+In round robin pool play, a game can finish in a draw as no penalty shoot-out will follow.
+In the intermediate round, quarter finals, semi finals, or 3rd place, or final a game that ends in a draw will be followed by a penalty shoot-out (see Section 3.9).